orkes-io/docs/docs/how-tos/Workflows/handling-errors.md

 ## ```failureWorkflow```

-In your main workflow definition, you can configure a workflow to run upon failure, by adding the following parameter to the workflow:
+In your main workflow definition, you can configure a workflow to run upon failure by adding the following parameter to the workflow:

 ```json
 "failureWorkflow": "<name of your failure workflow>",